Translate This Page

-Please note that this map will get you to Pilar only.
-Our riverfront village is so small that it is still really considered a part of Taos, even though it is 12 minutes south towards Santa Fe.
+Please note that this map will get you to Pilar village although it shows it as Embudo.
+Our riverfront village is so small that it is often considered a part of Embudo and even Taos.
 To that end, most maps are unable to pinpoint our exact address.
 Which is conveniently located right off hwy.
-68 and is nestled outside of BLM land and Carson National Forest.
+68 and is nestled outside of BLM land and in between Carson National Forest and Santa Fe National Forest.

-Directions: If you are heading north then take a left into Pilar towards the river, if heading south it will be a right.
-Go about 1/4 mile down the main road,you will pass a tepee on the left hand side, immediately after on the right you will see Dolores Road.
+Directions: If you are heading north on Hwy 68 then take a left into Pilar towards the river, if heading south it will be a right.
+Go about 1/4 mile down the main road (Hwy 567,you will pass a tepee on the left hand side, immediately after on the right you will see Dolores Road.
 The multi building location is a corner property across the street from the river.
 You will need to drive up Dolores to the first gate.
 Which is 5 and 5 1/2 Dolores Rd., Pilar

 Welcome to one of the most historical locations in New Mexico.
 The Pilar Plaza is arguably the first Spanish settlement and is estimated to be between 300-500 years old.
 Our stretch of the river is where many Pueblo and Spanish wars were fought.
 Out of the original 5000 native tribes, the Pueblos are the only ones that still retain their original lands.

 Embudo, New Mexico 87531

 Phone: 505-652-2481 Physical Address: 5 Dolores Rd., Embudo, NM 87531